Policies Permitting LLM Use for Polishing Peer Reviews Are Currently Not Enforceable: Experiments Results

 The false positive rates on \lfour{} reviews across all detectors point to a fundamental limitation of current detection systems.
 If conference organizers were to enforce Polishing-only policies with these detectors, an unacceptably large fraction of policy-compliant reviews would be flagged and penalized.
 Therefore, \textbf{``Polishing-only'' policies are not currently enforceable}. \hypertarget{contamination-note}{We note that \textbf{these conclusions are robust to potential data contamination}}.
 It is conceivable that the training data of the LLMs used to generate reviews or the AI text detectors may have included the original human reviews from PeerRead dataset.
 Firstly, this may enable LLMs to produce more human-like reviews making our evaluation dataset more challenging.
 Since some detectors (the proprietary ones) are able to detect purely AI-generated reviews regardless, this scenario does not weaken our conclusions.
 Secondly, if detectors like Pangram and GPTZero saw these reviews during their training on web-scale human-AI parallel data, our results constitute an optimistic estimate of their performance in the wild, despite which they fail to meet the accuracy standards required for enforcing Polishing-only policies.
 Therefore, potential contamination does not affect our conclusions.
+A more subtle concern is that possible contamination could cause our evaluation to underestimate Pangram's false positive rate on fully human-written reviews.
+However, Pangram's publicly available technical documentation independently reports a false positive rate of approximately 1 in 10,000~\citep{emi2025falsepositives} on fully human-written content.
+If this self-reported FPR is to be trusted, then the $0\%$ FPR we observe on human reviews is unlikely to be an artifact of contamination.